 Many Illinois nursing home residents require a higher level of care to ensure their health and well-being is maintained, especially during transfers from the bed to a wheelchair.
 Because of that, the nursing staff must receive specialized training and follow physician’s orders and protocols when using a gait belt, lift or other transfer devices are utilized.
 Unfortunately, not all nurses and nurses’ aides follow these guidelines.
-Sadly, the Chicago elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the resident suffered needlessly due to the careless actions of the nursing staff.
+Sadly, the Chicago elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the resident suffered needlessly due to the careless actions of the nursing staff.

 Symphony at South Shore